+String object

-A String object is a member of the type Object and is an instance of the standard built-in String objectconstructor.
-That is, a String object is created by using the String constructor in a new expression, supplying a string as an argument.
-The resulting object has an implicit (unnamed) property that is the string.
-A String object can be coerced to a string value by calling the String constructor as a function (15.5.1).
+member of the Object type which that is an instance of the standard built-in String constructor.

+NOTE A String object is created by using the String constructor in a new expression, supplying a String value as an argument.
+The resulting object has an internal property whose value is the String value.
+A String object can be coerced to a String value by calling the String constructor as a function (15.5.1).